mhBrice/thesis/article1/article1.md

 Only a few species contributed substantially to community thermophilization (Fig. \ref{fig1.6}).
-Gains of *Acer rubrum* and *Acer saccharum*, as well as losses of *Abies balsamea* and *Picea mariana*, contributed strongly to the thermophilization of all bioclimatic domains.
+Gains of *Acer rubrum* and *Acer saccharum*, as well as losses of *Abies balsamea* and *Picea mariana*, contributed strongly to the thermophilization of all the bioclimatic domains where they are found.
 In addition to the change of these four species, the losses of *Betula papyrifera* and *Picea glauca* also played a key role in the thermophilization of ecotonal forests in the balsam fir-yellow birch domain.
 Moreover, temperate species such as *Fagus grandifolia*, *Quercus